 CONSUMER and environmental groups have accused the House of Lords of bias in its reports on genetically modified (GM) crops.

-The accusations of bias centre on the fact that nine of the 12 peers sitting on the Lords committee are farmers or have interests in the food industry.
+The accusations of bias centre on the fact that 9 of the 12 peers sitting on the Lords committee are farmers or have interests in the food industry.

-The Guardian yesterday published a list of the peers which included Lord Jopling, who holds shares in Zeneca, one of the biggest biotechnology companies.
+The Guardian today published a list of the peers who included, Lord Jopling, a shareholder in Zeneca, one of the biggest biotechnology companies.

 The peers are also accused of taking evidence mostly from people who had financial interests in the development of the technology.